dhborus/Midcentury/Thoughts.md

 ### Atom problems

-1. Misspellings do not show up immediately.
-2. Use of terminal from within Atom. (probably won't solve)
+1. Use of terminal from within Atom. (probably won't solve)
-3. Thesaurus use -- important
+2. Thesaurus use -- important
-4. Need to get autocomplete bibliography to work.
-5. Setting up nvAtom
+3. Setting up nvAtom
-7. Setting up Awiki
+4. Setting up Awiki